top of page

 STEP #4: SO...WHERE DO WE ALL GO FROM HERE?
 FORWARD!

-With the agencies collaborating, with the messaging problem identified, and with the business units now part of the team, we still needed to link those many business-unit ideas into one central brand direction - most importantly, a brand direction that generated the results that would help restore executive management's faith in the new CMO and her team.
+With the agencies collaborating, with the messaging problem identified, and with the business units now part of the team, we still need to link those many business-unit ideas into one central brand direction - most importantly, a brand direction that generates results - thus helping to restore executive management's faith in the new CMO and her team.

 • The average checking customer looking to learn more, plan more, and grow more.